timescale/docs/CONTRIBUTING.md

 Follow the following conventions:
 *   Break lines at 80 characters to make documentation review easier
-*   Format function names, commands, function arguments, and user interface elements as inline code by wrapping them in backticks
+*   Format function names, commands, function arguments, and user interface elements as inline code by wrapping them in backticks.
+Headers are an exception.
+Markdown markup doesn't work within headers.
 *   Don't write functions with parentheses unless the function is being written with arguments within the parentheses.
 The title of API references is an exception.